 From billboard advertising (opens in new tab) to print ads (opens in new tab), creating a marketing campaign that grabs people's attention is no easy feat, which is why a little ingenious thinking is required.

-A Smile in the Mind is the definitive book on 'witty thinking' – intelligent humour, ideas and playfulness – in design and branding.
+A Smile in the Mind (opens in new tab) is the definitive book on witty thinking – intelligent humour, ideas and playfulness – in design and branding.
 First published in 1996, the original edition by Beryl McAlhone and David Stuart became a seminal text for a generation of designers.
-Twenty years later, the book has been extensively revised and updated for the next generation by new co-authors Greg Quinton and Nick Asbury.
+Twenty plus years later, the book has been extensively revised and updated for the next generation by new co-authors Greg Quinton and Nick Asbury.

-Here Greg Quinton, Executive Creative Director at The Partners, picks ten of his favourite witty ads that are guaranteed to put a smile on your face.
+Here Quinton, now chief creative officer at Superunion, picks 10 of his favourite witty ads that are guaranteed to put a smile on your face.